dariosaldia/kafka_fundamentals/labs/lab4_delivery_semantics/README.md

 ```

 Restart the consumer without crashing and wait a few seconds.
 No activity should be displayed in the terminal.

 ```bash
 make l4-consumer-atmost-no-crashing
 ```

 **Expected behavior:**
 - Offsets are committed *before* processing.
-- If processing fails, the message is lost (not redelivered).
+- If processing fails, the message is lost (never retried).
+- When the consumer is restarted after a failure, lost messages will **not** reappear because their offsets were already committed.
 - Example:
 ```
 ✅ COMMIT (pre) p2 @ 0